Due to the snow and unsafe road conditions, today's (Sat. Jan. 24, 2015) Pray & Play has been postponed- watch... http://t.co/INwQLo9ypQ

 Do you have to be a member to attend services?
 No. All Shabbat and festival services are open to the community.
 We welcome your participation.

 Do you send out Tree Certificates?
 Yes.
-You can arrange to have a tree certificate sent – or any other donation card – by clicking the donation button on our website
+You can arrange to have a tree certificate sent – or any other donation card – by clicking the donation button on this website.

 Do you rent out the social hall?
 Yes, we have a beautiful social hall available to members and non-members for private parties.
 Contact Stephanie in the Temple office.